-ADVISORY WARNING: Kambo is a controversial medicine in the psychedelic community because the process of collecting the secretion can potentially be harmful to the giant monkey frog, or at least highly stressful.
+ADVISORY WARNING: Kambo is a controversial medicine in the psychedelic community because the process of collecting the secretion can potentially be harmful to the giant monkey frog, or in some cases highly stressful.
 Proponents of kambo often claim to collect the medicine respectfully and gently; however, there is little regulation that exists in this area, and few assurances of the frog’s quality of treatment.
 Individuals who feel called to experience kambo are urged to research their sources and facilitators with great caution and to consider the implications carefully in terms of animal rights and sustainability.

 What is kambo?

 Kambo, also known as sapo or “frog medicine,” is not a psychedelic substance in the technical sense, but it is an indigenous Amazonian medicine that is often grouped alongside traditional psychedelic plant medicines (such as ayahuasca and huachuma).
 Kambo is a secretion from a poisonous giant monkey frog (Phyllomedusa bicolor), native to South America.

 What is the kambo experience like?

 When the giant monkey frog is distressed or senses danger, it releases a secretion.
 The secretion can be gathered by scraping it off the skin of the frog’s back, in a process that is controversial within the plant medicine community.
 The kambo practitioner then uses a burning stick to make small burns on the participant’s body, usually on the arm or shoulder.
 Once the burn has blistered, the blister is scraped off, and the kambo is applied to the wound.
 Once applied, the secretion produces strong physical purging, which lasts from 5-30 minutes, on average.
 Following a kambo purge, participants often feel an intense sensation of physical and psychological wellbeing.
 Within indigenous traditions, kambo is typically used for detoxification.